Skier's (gamekeeper's) thumb

 What is a skier's thumb?

 The injury is known by a variety of names, but most commonly “skier’s thumb.”
 While it can often occur during a skiing accident, the condition is not limited to a fall on the ski slopes.
 Also known as “gamekeeper’s thumb”, “cyclist’s thumb”, “driver’s thumb” and “footballer’s thumb”, the associated activity may differ, but the nature of the injury is similar in all cases.

 Pain and swelling at the base of the thumb are clear indicators of skier’s/gamekeeper’s thumb which makes pinch and grasp activities very difficult.
 The pain and swelling may only last for a week or two but movement can remain affected.
 As pinching and grasping relies on the injured thumb ligament, an injury to it may result in the thumb feeling unstable during these activities.
 You may have difficulty writing, turning a door handle, or holding a glass.
 Sometimes this may become apparent in pain or weakness during these activities.

-The breaking of the unlar collateral ligament (first metacarpophalangeal joint) is one of the most frequent injuries sustained from sporting activities, and can result in pain and instability in the thumb.
-This injury is caused by a force that pushes the thumb away from the fingers, developing in pain, bruising and swelling in the area, and can be caused from a single force or maybe due to repeated forces.
+The breaking of the ulnar collateral ligament (first metacarpophalangeal joint) is one of the most frequent injuries sustained from sporting activities and can result in pain and instability in the thumb.
+This injury is caused by a force that pushes the thumb away from the fingers, creating pain, bruising and swelling in the area and can be caused by a single force or due to repeated forces.

-The radial collateral ligament is found on the other side of the thumb.
-It can tear, but this is not as common as a tear on the ulnar side of the thumb.
+The radial collateral ligament is found on the other side of the thumb which can tear, but this is not as common as a tear on the ulnar side of the thumb.